SAITPublic/PIMLibrary/README.md

 2 : ERROR
 ```
 2. Compile FIMLibrary in Debug mode. (cmake, build and install required) : use all and -d option in build script
 3. Execute application.
-Debug logs will be dumpred in /tmp/ directory with date and time as filename.
+Debug logs will be dumped in /tmp/ directory with date and time as filename.

 # Testing